mainkoon81/ooo-Minkun-Model-Collection-II/README.md

 How to scale Bayesian methods to `large datasets`?
 The situation has changed with the development of **stochastic Variational Inference**, trying to solve the inference problem exactly without the help of sampling.

 ---------------------------------------------------------------------------------------------------------------------------------------
-## > Background Knowledge: Let's say we have a trouble with EM...saying that we cannot calculate the `MLE value` of the soft clusters???
+## > Background Knowledge: Let's say we have a trouble with EM in GMM...saying that we cannot calculate the `MLE value` of the soft clusters???

 This is the useful story when you cannot calculate the MLE value in the EM algorithm..
 <img src="https://user-images.githubusercontent.com/31917400/86511165-45d9f700-bdee-11ea-8e61-6e8adc5d0b8d.jpg"/>